Two Concepts of Liberty: Criticism

 G. A. Cohen similarly believed that "effective freedom" (Cohen never employed "positive liberty") could not be realized without "negative liberty."
 He also observed that, on the one hand, Berlin "thought that the claims of socialist planning were illusory", but on the other, Berlin was "passionately against Thatcherism: he knew that 'free' markets [could] destroy people's lives" without limited public spending in impacted sectors, ultimately to revive consumption.
 Cohen's thesis, however, was not civil liberties and "free" markets, with limited public spending, to advance "negative liberty."
 Cohen instead argued that "poverty" and "lack of money" impinged on all aspects of "negative liberty", not solely "effective freedom."
-He referred to rebuttals against this argument as "right-wing."
+Cohen added that this "counter-argument...will not detach hard-core 'libertarians' from their political position, but that is precisely because, despite their rhetoric, they do not care about liberty or freedom as such."

+In the introduction, Cohen clarified the purposes of his essay.
+He demurred "that the conceptual part of the right-wing argument" had substantially impacted "academic thought" that he defended as not "right-wing."
+Berlin's thought, for instance, "advocated the conceptual part of the right-wing argument, which culminates in...[the proposition that poverty] does not carry with it lack of freedom."
+Berlin, however, refused to accept the premise that "the primary task of government is to protect freedom."
+This refusal allowed him to circumvent "the right’s normative conclusion", that is, Berlin did not have to endorse the "right-wing" claim that the "relief of poverty is not part of the primary task of government."

 According to Matt Zwilonski, Cohen depicted "the poor" as lacking "negative freedom from liability to physical interference by other human beings" because "money" is "socially enforced...without the fact that behind money and property institutions more generally there are men with guns standing ready to enforce the claims they represent--money would be nothing."
 Zwilonski differentiated "being poor" from "disabilities" and connected topics.